After 'negative spiral', EU seeks new Russia strategy - Up News Info

 Article content

-BRUSSELS — European Union leaders will consider on Thursday whether to seek a summit with Russian President Vladimir Putin as part of a new strategy to manage relations with Moscow that the EU says are in a “negative spiral.”
+BRUSSELS — European Union leaders will consider on Thursday whether to seek a summit with Russian President Vladimir Putin as part of a new strategy to manage relations with Moscow that is also set to include the threat of more sanctions.

 Envoys for France and Germany on Wednesday proposed that holding a summit with Putin was a possible way to repair ties between the close trade partners, following on from U.S. President Joe Biden’s summit in Geneva with Putin.